 Detailed Regression Result for Data Research Homework Help

 The regression result is presented in table 3.
 From the result, the coefficient of the dummy variable is not significant (p=0.065).
 This connotes that demand for foreign reserves does not depend on whether a country is a net exporter of oil or not.
 We also observe that oil prices have a significant positive effect on reserves.
 A 1% increase in oil price increases reserves by 0.074% (p=0.019).
-This is in line with the findings of Imarhiagbe (2015), who also found a positive effect of oil price on external reserves.
-Moreover, the coefficient of the interaction is significant (p=0.041) and is positive.
-This connotes that the effect of oil price on the external reserve is greater for countries that are net oil exporter than countries that are not net oil exporter.
-Specifically, a 1% increase in oil price increase reserves by 0.14% but 0.074% for non-net oil-exporting countries.
+This is in line with the findings of Imarhiagbe (2015), who also found a positive effect of oil prices on external reserves.
+Moreover, the coefficient of the interaction is significant (p=0.041) and positive.
+This connotes that the effect of oil price on the external reserve is greater for countries that are net oil exporters than countries that are not net oil exporters.
+Specifically, a 1% increase in oil price increases reserves by 0.14% but 0.074% for non-net oil-exporting countries.
 The sign of coefficients of M, VR, and m are consistent with what has been proposed in the literature (Bahmani-Oskooee and Brown 2014).
-A 1% increase in import increases reserves by 0.95% (p<0.001), while a 1% increase in the balance of payment variation increases reserve by 1.95%, and a 1% increase in average propensity to consume reduces reserve by 0.12%.
+A 1% increase in import increases reserves by 0.95% (p<0.001), while a 1% increase in the balance of payment variation increases reserves by 1.95%, and a 1% increase in average propensity to consume reduces reserves by 0.12%.
 Table 3: Regression result using a fixed-effect model